apache/apex-site/src/md/contributing.md

   - Run `mvn license:format -Dlicense.skip=false` to automatically add the header when missing.
 1. Once your feature is complete, submit the pull request on github against `master`. **Use the JIRA number (e.g. APEXCORE-123) as prefix in the pull request title**.
 This will ensure the information is attached to the JIRA ticket automatically.
 If commits result from running scripts, file formatting or similar, use following attribution:<br/>
   `git commit --amend --author "Apex Dev <dev@apex.apache.org>"`
-1. If you want specific people to review your pull request, use the `@` notation in Github comments to mention that user, and request that he/she reviews your changes.
+1. If you want specific people to review the work, request reviewers or assignees on the pull request (Github will make suggestions).
+You can also use the `@` notation in Github comments to mention that user, and request that he/she reviews your changes.
-1. Check the status of the pull request and ensure the Travis CI build is successful.
+1. Check the status of the pull request and ensure the Travis CI and Jenkins builds are successful.
 If not, inspect the linked build log for details.
   - If build fails due to license headers, follow instructions above.
   - If build fails due to code style violations, run `mvn checkstyle:check -Dcheckstyle.console=true` and correct those issues that were introduced with your changes.
 1. Add changes after the PR was opened to the same branch, Travis CI will detect changes and build automatically.
 To force the CI run, close and re-open the PR.